wlee367/HW4-ZTH-Intro-to-Github-WS/README.md

 ### Creating your first repository

-Creating your first reposititory is as easy as 1 10 11!
+Creating your first repository is as easy as 1 10 11!

 * Create a folder on your computer (remember what path it's in!)
 * `cd` into your directory